 Deborah Waller became a direct support professional (DSP) once she realized there was a need in the community.

 When she first began working as a caregiver for a young man living with intellectual and developmental disabilities (IDD), it was because she was out of work for six months prior and desperately needed the job.
 As she became engrained in the life of this young man, she became aware of how important quality care is to the disabled community.
-She took him out into the community, to the mall or the park, and was amazed at how engaging he was.
+She took him on outings, to the mall or the park, and was amazed at how engaging he was.
 She met his other caregivers at Hi-Hope Service Center, and they convinced her to pursue full-time employment there.
 Deborah has now been at Hi-Hope for two years and recently moved up Lead DSP last August.

 “It is more of a mental job than a physical job because you have to find ways to understand someone who cannot verbally speak to you what is going on, you have to know and study them.
 DSPs have been spat on, hit and slapped.
 It is a lot to deal with, and we must protect the individual and the other individuals around them.
 It is challenging to go home, and your loved ones seeing how tired you are and with scratches all over your hands.” said Deborah Waller on the challenges she has faced in her profession.